KadiAI and CIDS are Kadi4Mats's interface and solution for integrated Machine Learning (ML) and Artificial Intelligence (AI).

 Solutions

-KadiAI integrates ML and AI into Kadi using common interfaces and workflows.
+KadiAI integrates ML and AI into Kadi4Mat using common interfaces and workflows.
 Furthermore, it provides and implements an ontology that records, describes and links ML results to original data and among each other.
 Interactive dashboards provide visualization and feedback to ML users and experts.

 The CIDS (Computational Intelligence and Data Science) framework implements a wide range of AI models, including for statistical, active and deep learning.
 Additionally, it provides standardized, automated and efficient solutions to optimize the data flow, as well as pre- and postprocessing, for ML applications.
 Using common interfaces, the implemented models can be applied on arbitrary datasets.
-Through KadiAI, CIDS integrates seamlessly with the Kadi platform.
+Through KadiAI, CIDS integrates seamlessly with the Kadi4Mat platform.

 FAQ